WISE-AIFS/afs2-datasource/README.md

 #### DBManager.execute_query()
 Return the result in PostgreSQL, MongoDB or InfluxDB after executing the `querySql` in config.

-Download files which is specified in `buckets` in S3 config or `containers` in Azure Blob config, and return if all files downloaded is successfully.
+Download files which is specified in `buckets` in S3 config or `containers` in Azure Blob config, and return `buckets` and `containers` name of array.

 Return data of `Machine` and `Parameter` in `timeRange` or `timeLast` from APM.